xeccfmm/SAF/README.md

 - Snapshots, video and log files for the session included

 ### JavaDoc
-- See the javadoc.zip for further documentation - owning the restirction of space on GitHub, files are zipped :(
+- See the javadoc.zip for further documentation - due to the restriction of space on GitHub, files are zipped :(
 - Source code for the application MercuryTours can be viewed from the package com.selenium.framework.qa_automation.pageobject.mercurytours